Chichester: Medieval to Victorian period

 In about 1400 Bishop Robert Reed erected a cross in the Market Place.

 At Christmas 1642 during the First English Civil War, the city was besieged and St Pancras church was destroyed by gunfire.

 A military presence was established in the city in 1795 with the construction of a depot on land where the Hawkhurst Gang had been hanged.
 It was named the Roussillon Barracks in 1958.

 The military presence had mostly ceased by 2014 and the site was being developed for housing. with the former Guardroom known as The Keep playing host to a detachment of the Army Cadet Force.

 At the beginning of the 19th-century, Chichester's livestock market was recorded as the second largest in the country.

 World War II to present

 Chichester was bombed by the Luftwaffe during World War II, but fared relatively well compared to larger English cities.
-On 11 May 1944, a United States Army Air Forces Consolidated B-24 Liberator crashed in the city, killing three, injuring 38, and damaging hundreds of local buildings.
+On 11 May 1944, a United States Army Air Forces B-24 Liberator bomber crashed in the city, killing three, injuring 38, and damaging hundreds of local buildings.